 - Ode: Celebratory poem.
 Can celebrate/commemorate even the most mundane of objects.

-Common poetic devices are relevant to both of the AP English tests, and Landeis reminds students that each device must be identified, stated, and linked to the perspective the prompt asks you to consider.
+Common poetic devices are relevant to both of the AP English Tests, and Landeis reminds students that each device must be identified, stated, and linked to the perspective the prompt asks you to consider.
+Devices include: